Polish citizenship through Jewish ancestry

 In the past, the Israeli Defence Forces issued a statement that was both comprehensive and comprehensible for the Polish Government.
 The declaration stated that the ancestor was not part of the Israeli Defence Forces, or Reserve Forces, up to 1951.
 However, the Israelis changed the layout and wording of the document.
 It was a minor change but the Polish Government argued that the document no longer proves that the ancestor was not part of the Reserve Forces either.
 Hence, one could argue that the ancestor did not serve in the military but they were a part of the Reserve Forces.
 So we struggle quite a lot with Israeli cases due to this bureaucratic obstacle.
 Understandably, our clients are generally unwilling to understand why this is the case.

 Frankly, I agree that this situation represents an injustice.
-The cases are not being handled properly and with a human touch I would say.
+The cases are not being handled properly and with a human touch.
 If we don’t want to get a refused application and then go to the Ministry of Internal Affairs with an appeal, and then possibly higher to the Supreme Administrative Court, which would take years to resolve, then I argue that it is possible to get the old template with some flexibility on the part of the Israeli Defence Forces.
 Unfortunately, I’m not that familiar with the reality of it, in other words pleading directly to the Israeli Defence Forces to issue the old template – but I know it is possible and I’ve seen it done.

 With the current situation in the region, the Israel Defence Forces have higher priorities.
 It has surely become even harder to get this document either in a timely manner or at all.